Don't miss Sweetwater's Last Minute Holiday Deals! (affiliated) Shop sales on all kinds of keyboards, MIDI controllers, accessories, and more.

 Durability is a key feature with the KeyLab MKII.
 This is also something that Arturia has excelled at for years.
 Their keyboards always feel well put together.

 The one negative thing to mention for serious producers is that there’s no built-in arpeggiator.
-Definitely should’ve been added in my opinion.
+It definitely should’ve been added in my opinion.

 Overall, easily one of the better options for Reaper.
 Also, just a great controller all around for producers.